How to manage multiple Webflow forms with Make (Integromat)?

 4.2.
 Adding additional actions

-5. Testing and deployment of form management
+5. Testing and deploying form management

 Before deploying form management in production, be sure to test your scenario by submitting forms on your website and verifying that the actions are executed correctly.